 - A. Composition.
 The quality of a landscape design is dependent not only on the quantity and selection of plant materials but also on how that material is arranged.
 Landscape materials must be arranged in a manner as to provide the following qualities and characteristics: - 1.
 Texture.
 Landscape designs must provide a textured appearance through the use of a variety of plant material rather than a single species, by contrasting large leaf textures with medium and small leaf textures, and with a variety of plant heights.
 Spacing of key landscaping components, such as trees and shrubs, shall be consistent with the overall design approach of the landscape plan.
 Formal landscape designs benefit from a uniform spacing of plants, whereas varied spacing and clustering of trees is more compatible with a naturalistic design. - 2.
 Color.
 Landscape designs shall include a variety of plants to provide contrasting color to other plants in the design.
 Designs are encouraged to include flowering plants and especially a mix of plants that display colorful flowers throughout the year. - 3.
 Form.
 Landscape designs will consider the complete three-dimensional form of the landscaping, not simply the form of individual elements.
-The interrelationship of all landscape elements shall be considered so that the final design presents a coherent whole. - B. Buffering and Screening.
-Natural landscape materials (trees, shrubs, and hedges) must be used alone or with walls and/or berms to screen or buffer differing land uses, prevent graffiti, provide transition between adjacent lots, and screen the view of parking, storage, service areas, refuse collection facilities and enclosures, utility enclosures, drive-throughs, utility pipes and boxes visible from a public street, alley, or pedestrian space or walkway.
-Plant material must be mature enough at the time of planting and appropriately located to provide an effective buffer or screen within five years of planting. - C. Water-Wise Landscaping.
-Landscape designs shall feature plant species such as drought-tolerant and climate adaptive plants that thrive in the San Joaquin Valley region to take advantage of the adaptability of regionally appropriate plants to local environmental conditions and to conserve energy and water. - D. Continuity and Connection.
+The interrelationship of all landscape elements shall be considered so that the final design presents a coherent whole.

+- B. Buffering and Screening.
+The use of natural landscape materials (trees, shrubs, and hedges) are the preferred method for buffering differing land uses, buffering walls to prevent graffiti, providing a transition between adjacent lots, and screening the view of parking, storage or service area, refuse collection facility or enclosure, utility enclosure, drive-through, utility pipe or box visible from a public street, alley, or pedestrian space or walkway.
+Plants may be used with walls or berms to achieve the desired screening or buffering effect.
+Plant material needs to be mature enough at the time of planting and appropriately located to provide an effective buffer or screen within five years of planting. - C. Water-Wise Landscaping.
+Landscape designs shall feature plant species that thrive in the San Joaquin Valley region to take advantage of the adaptability of regionally appropriate plants to local environmental conditions and to conserve water.
+The use of drought-tolerant or climate adaptive plants should enrich the existing landscape character, conserve water and energy, and provide a pleasant and varied visual appearance.
+Group plants with similar water needs into hydrozones. - D. Continuity and Connection.
 Landscaping must be designed within the context of the surrounding area, provided that the adjacent landscaping is consistent with the landscape design standards of this section.
 Where the adjacent property landscaping meets the landscape design standards of this section, plant materials shall blend well with adjacent properties, particularly where property edges meet, to create a seamless and natural landscape.
-Exceptions can be made when seeking to create a transition between uses or zoning districts. - 1.
-Buffers for Natural Areas.
-When located adjacent to an area of high ecological value, the proposed development shall incorporate natural features that will provide continuity and connection to the natural area and serve as an appropriate buffer space.

-E. Enhancing Architecture.
-Landscape designs shall be compatible with the architectural character and features of the buildings on site.
-Major landscape elements must be designed to complement exterior elevations and roof lines of the buildings through texture, color, and form.
+Exceptions can be made when seeking to create a transition between uses or zoning districts. - E. Enhancing Architecture.
+Landscape designs shall be compatible with and enhance the architectural character and features of the buildings on site, and help relate the building to the surrounding landscape.
+Major landscape elements must be designed to complement architectural elevations and roof lines through color, texture, density, and form on both vertical and horizontal planes.
+Landscaping shall be in scale with on-site and adjacent buildings.
+Plant material shall be installed at an appropriate size and allowed to accomplish these intended goals.

-15-2307 General Landscaping Standards
+15-1906 General Landscaping Standards